phpMussel/phpMussel/_docs/readme.en.md

 File upload scanning is automated and enabled by default, so nothing is required on your behalf for this particular functionality.

 However, you're also able to instruct phpMussel to scan specific files, directories and/or archives.
-To do this, firstly, you'll need to ensure that the appropriate configuration is set in the `phpmussel.ini` file (`cleanup` must be disabled), and when done, in a PHP file that's hooked to phpMussel, use the following closure in your code:
+To do this, firstly, you'll need to ensure that the appropriate configuration is set in the `config.ini` file (`cleanup` must be disabled), and when done, in a PHP file that's hooked to phpMussel, use the following closure in your code:

 `$phpMussel['Scan']($what_to_scan, $output_type, $output_flatness);`